graphql/graphql-js/.github/CONTRIBUTING.md

 npm run release:prepare -- 16.x.x patch
 ```

+Stable `16.x.x` releases publish to npm with the `latest-16` tag so they do
+not replace the package `latest` tag, and their GitHub releases are explicitly
+not marked as the latest release.
+Users can install this line with a semver
+specifier, for example `npm install graphql@16`.

 Push `<my_release_branch>`, open a PR from `<my_release_branch>` to `16.x.x`,
 wait for CI to pass, merge the PR, and then approve the GitHub Actions release
 workflow.